Undergraduate Degree Programs

 - 2019-21 USLG8 Social Responsibility and Ethical Reasoning

-Starting in 2015, degree programs will be allotted two years to engage in assessment activities for the goal being assessed university wide, as noted in the above schedule.
+Since 2015, degree programs have been allotted two years to engage in assessment activities for the undergraduate goal being assessed university wide, as noted in the above schedule.
 Degree programs spend the first year planning and reporting only their planned assessment methods.
 During the second year, degree programs implement their assessment methods, report assessment results and identify action plans for improvement if warranted.
 Action plans that emerge from this process can then be implemented with re-assessment reporting taking place in future years.

 Assessment of Goal of Choice